The Initial Announcement

 The Revised Plan

-Skip forward to September 2009, where the ACT Government announce the revised plan for REDEX – and it’s somewhat different to what was originally announced:
+Skip forward to September 2009, where the ACT Government announces the revised plans for REDEX – and it has been altered from what was originally announced:

 - The service will begin on 16 November 2009